michaelforsythe1/Firewall-configuration-on-Linux/README.md

 <h1>Linux Firewall configuration</h1>

 <h2>Description</h2>
-Firewalls are crucial for protecting networks from unauthorized access and potential threats.
-In this lab, I will be configuring a firewall on an Ubuntu system using UFW (Uncomplicated Firewall).
+Firewalls are crucial for protecting networks from unauthorised access and potential threats.
+In this lab, I will configure a Ubuntu system firewall using UFW (Uncomplicated Firewall).
 <br />